 The simplest thing that you can (and must) do to check email deliverability is to regularly monitor the opening rates for your email campaigns.

-Since we cannot track how many emails reach INBOX, the next best thing that we can measure is – how many emails are getting opened.
-Email outreach tools like safemailer, will provide you detailed analytics of how many emails are getting opened and who are opening them.
+Since we cannot track how many emails reach INBOX, we can measure – how many emails are getting opened.
+Email outreach tools like safemailer, provide detailed analytics of how many emails are getting opened and who are opening them.

 Track these numbers on regular basis to ensure they are steady.
 Stable opening rates will indicate that your email deliverability and sender reputation is also stable.

 The moment you see any significant drop in email opening rates, you can use any of the following tools to check the deliverability, spam score and sender score of your emails.